Physical Address

 1966 and 1967 were the first years since 1954 not to see the release of at least one movie directed by Uchida Tomu.
 In all likelihood, the one-two punch of the Musashi series and A Fugitive from the Past had physically and emotionally drained and devastated him.
 Also, Uchida was on the outs with his studio.
 Tōei had tampered with the final edit of Fugitive without his permission, removing 25 minutes from the director’s cut – repeating, less drastically, the crime Nikkatsu had committed against Unending Advance.
 It’s not clear what changes were ultimately made, but the possibility that Fugitive might have been an even greater masterpiece if Tōei had released Uchida’s uncut version (which is nine minutes longer than the longest version we now have) amazes me.

-Thus, Uchida made just one more film for Tōei: Hishakaku and Kiratsune: A Tale of Two Yakuza (Jinsei gekijō: Hishakaku to Kiratsune, 1968), completing the narrative from Ozaki Shiro’s novel that he’d begun with Theater of Life: Youth Version thirty-two years prior.
-Hishakaku and Kiratsune: A Tale of Two Yakuza is considered by at least one Internet critic a very important entry in the highly popular yakuza genre of the late 1960s, so historically it’s a significant work, and it’s very competently made.
+After finishing the final installment of the Musashi Miyamoto series, Uchida was free of his commitment to Tōei and could at last begin to operate as a freelance director, which he had always longed to do.
+Yet, though other studios made tentative offers, none of these materialized into anything concrete, and as far as his most commercial project, a proposed yakuza film, was concerned, only Tōei was interested, as the studio had begun to specialize in such films since 1963.
+Thus, Uchida wound up working again for Tōei for what turned out to be the last time.
+Hishakaku and Kiratsune: A Tale of Two Yakuza (Jinsei gekijō: Hishakaku to Kiratsune, 1968), completes the narrative from Ozaki Shiro’s novel that he’d begun with Theater of Life: Youth Version thirty-two years prior.
+This movie is considered by at least one Internet critic a very important entry in the highly popular yakuza genre of the late 1960s, so historically it’s a significant work, and it’s very competently made.
 But by Uchida’s standard, I believe it’s a film of secondary importance.

-Then there’s the mysterious, short-lived 1969 TV series, Muyōnosuke, based upon a manga by Saitō Tadao – Uchida’s one and only foray, as far as I know, into the television medium.
+Then there’s the mysterious, short-lived 1969 TV series, Muyōnosuke, based upon a manga by Saitō Tadao.
 I know nothing about this program, and apparently neither does anybody else, since its listing on IMDB contains no user ratings or reviews at all, and no links to external reviews.
-Of the 19 episodes for the single season in which this show was broadcast, IMDB claims that Uchida directed “unknown episodes,” which appears to be all too true.
-Nine episodes are credited to a director named Takahashi Shigeo and one to Tsuchiya Keinosuke.
-The other nine episodes list no director credits at all!
-This leads me to wonder: did Uchida direct some or all of those nine episodes, but was so dissatisfied with how they turned out that he demanded that his name be removed from the credits?
-This is another Uchida mystery that needs to be explored.
+Of the 19 episodes for the single season in which this show was broadcast, IMDB claims that Uchida directed “unknown episodes,” which appears to be false (according to Japanese Wikipedia, which lists the actual directors for all episodes), though he did serve as supervising producer.
+He was also said to be responsible for the casting in the title role of Gorō Ibuki, later to become well-known.

-After finishing Hishakaku and Kiratsune: A Tale of Two Yakuza, Uchida had turned freelance, finally achieving the freedom from studio contract slavery he had sought since at least the early 1930s.
-Yet when he pitched a project to Toho, a studio for which he’d never before worked, it was for yet another episode in the Miyamoto Musashi saga, with Nakamura Kinnosuke again playing the swordsman.
+When Uchida then pitched his next project to Toho, a studio for which he’d never before worked, it was for yet another installment of the Miyamoto Musashi saga, with Nakamura Kinnosuke again playing the legendary swordsman.
 (For Tōei, this must have felt like a deliberate poke in the eye.)
 The earlier series had been such a box-office sensation that it’s no surprise that Toho decided to greenlight the project.
 But there was a catch: Uchida was, in fact, dying, as he was suffering at the time, according to screenwriter Suzuki Naoyuki (A Fugitive from the Past), who wrote a book about Uchida, from both advanced cancer and TB.1

 This final work – melodramatically titled in English Swords of Death (Shinken shobu, 1972),2 with a screenplay by Uchida’s old friend, Itō Daisuke – is often simply called Musashi Miyamoto VI, as if it were a mere continuation of the five-part Tōei series.
 However, this strikes me as misleading.
 Though again based on the famous novel by Yoshikawa Eiji, this work looks and feels totally different from the earlier series.
 For one thing, Uchida eschews the “classical” style of the Tōei films for something that seems, at least initially, much more raw and direct, more akin to A Fugitive from the Past.
 And as the movie goes on, without completely breaking with realism, it turns into something nearly as strange as The Mad Fox.